-The LPDMP in combination with the LPSS expands considerable the extent of Policy The suite of policies is considered concerning land use.
-There is some concern that the weight of new policy could deter necessary to ensure high quality new planning applications and thus endanger GBC's ability to deliver housing to Plan. sustainable development This could have dire consequences for the Borough.
-(The Council already lists information that may be required for a full planning application under 36 different headings.)
-The following were included in the 2003 plan but are missing from the new plan: 1.
-A list of scheduled monuments has 1.
-List of scheduled monuments been included in the supporting 2.
-Lists of SSSIs, SNCIs (RIGS are listed in the new P14) text.
-3. Notifiable installations.
+The LPDMP in combination with the LPSS expands considerable the extent of Poli concerning land use.
+There is some concern that the weight of new policy could de new planning applications and thus endanger GBC's ability to deliver housing to PI This could have dire consequences for the Borough.
+(The Council already lists information that may be required for a full planning application under 36 different headings.) necessary to ensure high quality The following were included in the 2003 plan but are missing from the new plan: List of scheduled monuments Lists of SSSIs, SNCIs (RIGS are listed in the new P14) Notifiable installations.
 Four gas installations are given in the 2003 plan.
-2. The policy on SSSIs and SNCIs is 4.
 Glossary.
 Many 'Definitions' are scattered throughout the new Plan.
-A single contained in the LPSS.
-It is not Glossary would be better. therefore appropriate to list them in the LPDMP.
+A single Glossary would be better.
+A list of scheduled monuments has been included in the supporting text.
+The policy on SSSIs and SNCIs is contained in the LPSS.
+It is not therefore appropriate to list them in the LPDMP.
 All sites are contained on the Policies Map.
-3. The legislative requirement for local plans to contain a policy on hazardous materials has been removed.
+The legislative requirement for local plans to contain a policy on hazardous materials has been removed.
 The NPPF requires that Local planning authorities should consult the appropriate bodies when planning, or determining applications, for development around major hazards.
 This includes major hazard installations and pipelines, licensed explosive sites and nuclear installations.
-4. Specific definitions are provided under relevant policies to ensure the decision maker understands what certain terms mean.
+Specific definitions are provided under relevant policies to ensure the decision maker understands what certain terms mean.
 The glossary is used for more general terms.